wobi2010/tt05_bow_chipper/README.md

 This project was created using [Wokwi] and submitted to [Tiny Tapeout] for fabrication.
 The goal is to create a fully configurable, burst PRBS output.
-See [Wiki] for implementation details of PRBS and details on the operations of and plynomials for Linear-Shift-Fedback-Registers (LSFR).
+See [Wiki] for implementation details of PRBS and details on the operations of and polynomials for Linear-Feedback-Shift-Registers (LFSR).

 ## Features ##
-- Implements a Galois LSFR with XOR taps for PRN generation.
+- Implements a Galois LFSR with XOR taps for PRN generation.
 - Estimated 500kHz Max output PRBS rate, at PRBS2.
   - With 8-bit polynomial, 30 MHz should be achievable.
   - Max frequency reduces as PRBS size is reduced.